Purpose of Reviewing

-This is NOT a paper intended for a theoretical or highly specialized scientific journal!
+This is not a forum intended for a theoretical or highly specialized scientific journal.

 - Articles should be tutorial in nature and should be written in a style comprehensible to readers outside the specialty of the article.

 - References should be included only to guide readers to more information on the topic; the reference list should not include every available source.
 A limit of 15 archival references is recommended.
-The inclusion of more than 15 references requires permission from the EiC.
+The inclusion of more than 15 references requires permission from the Editor-in-Chief.
 References to web pages should be checked immediately for accessibility before submitting material to the Publications Staff.
-Each reference to online sources (website URLs, web-posted papers/reports) is required to show an “accessed” date.
+Each reference to an online source (website URLs, web-posted articles/reports, etc.) is required to show an “accessed” date.

 Summary of guidelines for review of manuscripts submitted to IEEE Network for consideration for publication: